What does C2 Password Android (beta) offer? 📱

 otpauth://TYPE/LABEL?PARAMETERS is the expected format for 2FA, and with the lack of a mobile application (at the time of typing this article) you will not be able to scan the QR code, and entering a single number and letter string is not an option.

 What leaves you is typing the expected format.
-This is an example of how an expected format looks like for a live Matomo 2FA:
+This is an example of what an expected format looks like for a live Matomo 2FA:

 Now before you start cursing, there is a way to get this information without the C2 Password mobile app.
 Use an ordinary QR code reader app to get the URL from it and paste it into the field.
 Yes, not the clean solution but at the moment it is what it is.
 The point is that 2FA works fine, but you will have to make an effort for it.

-As I pointed before (at the moment) only Chrome and Edge browser support this feature, and as I don't use any of them I can't show how the extension works (I choose not to install those browsers).
+As I pointed out before (at the moment) only Chrome, Edge and Firefox browsers support this feature, and as I don't use any of them I can't show how the extension works (I choose not to install those browsers).

 Import items from other managers

 This is something that you will expect a password manager to have, and C2 Password does.
-Still, saying this, you will have to customize your current password manager export (like Bitwarden for example), before importing the data into C2.
+Still, saying this, you will have to customize your current password manager export (for unsupported managers), before importing the data into C2.

 The reason for this is that C2 uses a specific CSV Template before importing your data.